Azure/ResourceModules/docs/wiki/ModulesDesign.md

 While exceptions might be needed, the following guidance should be followed as much as possible:

-- For child-resources of the top-level resource use the following naming structure
+- For child-resources of the top-level resource inside the top-level template (for example the `blobServices` deployment inside the `storageAccount` template) use the following naming structure

 ```
 '${uniqueString(deployment().name, location)}-<resource_short_type>'
 ```

-- For child-resources, use the following naming structure
+- In child-resource templates (e.g. inside for `containers` in the `blobServices` template), use the following naming structure

 ```
 '${deployment().name}-<child_type>[-${index}]'